A tease for The Discovery

 All the above said, and as of the beginning of September 2015, I’m thrilled that I partnered with Bob Goodman.
 We will have a good story, and I think that it will be a page turner.
 What more could a writer ask for?

 Bob Goodman had a great idea for The Discovery, but he had/has no clue on how to write characters, dialogue, plot, or a novel.
+Actually his spelling sucked and his research was worse.
 My new partner had told me that he had polished what he had and in which I had reviewed and had included my major suggestions on how to improve the story.
 I don’t want to say that his words were an understatement but they were.
 He had no chapters, just pages—some with one paragraph and others with a half page of text.
 Sometimes scenes would be repeated, … You get the picture.
 That said Bob Goodman’s idea for The Discovery was terrific.

 My work was a challenge but one I embraced.
 And best, I had no restrictions.
-The manuscript will be published, and I know that I’ll take a lot of negative heat.
+The manuscript will be published, and I know that I’ll take a lot of negative heat, and if you ever read the book you’ll know why.
 But The Discovery will open the door for my return to fiction.
 Fiction is a touchy subject to a number of people including me.
 Why me?
 Because I still have to complete Sand Creek and the Tragic End of a Lifeway, would like to do a nonfiction book on Kit Carson, and must finish Errol & Olivia (which is the first of a planned trilogy on Flynn).
 That’s a lot of nonfiction writing staring me in the face.
 In case you don’t know it nonfiction takes a lot longer as almost every day I’m studying the known facts (that is primary source material).
 It probably takes me at least five times as long to write a page of nonfiction than it takes me to write a page of fiction.
 For the record I use secondary nonfiction material only when necessary (for many-many reasons).

 A return to Sand Creek

 As hinted at in this blog The Discovery has absolutely killed me time wise (and there are other reasons that I’ll probably never mention).
 I’ve also said that I’m thrilled with the manuscript, and that’s good. … But Sand Creek and the Tragic End of a Lifeway is my main book project and it has been so since the contract was signed.
-It is now and must be until it is published my number one priority.
+It is now and must remain my number one priority until it is published.
 What I still need to do on The Discovery has now been regulated to extra work, by that I mean that it will happen after hours (just like these blogs are created; at night and after I’ve completed my day’s work).

 Although I’ve said it in the past I’m saying it again here.
 When I work on nonfiction I write from primary source (and secondary source when necessary) information.
 I study the primary source information and compare to other primary source information that I’ve been able to locate and obtain from archives or from historian friends that share their primary source documentation with me.
 I make every effort to confirm what I think is what happened.
 For me this is a slow process, and it gets even slower when I attempt to write what I believe happened from my understanding of my research.